-To remove an ExpressCard module when your computer is off, skip steps 1 to 7.
+To remove an ExpressCard module when your computer is off, skip steps 1 to 4.

-- 1 Double-click the Safely Remove Hardware icon on the taskbar.
-The Safely Remove Hardware window appears. - 2 Select the hardware you want to unplug. - 3 Click Stop.
-The Stop a Hardware device window appears. - 4 Confirm that the device can be safely removed from the system. - Click OK.A message appears stating it is now safe to remove the device. - 6 Click OK. - 7 Click Close to close the Safely Remove Hardware window. - 8 Push in the ExpressCard module toward the computer to pop it out. - 9 Gently take hold of the ExpressCard module and pull it out of the slot.
+- 1 Double-click the Safely Remove Hardware icon on the taskbar. - 2 Select the hardware you want to unplug. - Click Stop. - 4 Follow the on-screen instructions to remove the ExpressCard module. - 5 Push in the ExpressCard module toward the computer so that the module pops out. - 6 Gently take hold of the ExpressCard module and pull it out of the slot.